We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing one of the Votann Ancestor Cores

 At the heart of every League is a Votann Ancestor Core, an immeasurably powerful and ancient artificial intelligence system that contains millennia of accumulated lore and knowledge.
-These cores are at the centre of the Leagues’ society, the sum total of their culture and science.
+These cores are at the centre of the Leagues’ society, the sum total of their culture and science – they’re even what the culture is named after.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing a Kahl of the Kin interfacing with a hologram